sfernana/FCCDIRAC/README.md

 If you set the parameter **read** to True without getting output of the previous application, it will give input data to **FCCDataSvc** if there are.

-Output files are renamed by default in pre-pending the ID of the job, the application's name, application's version and the application's step.
+Some output files are indexed by the application's name, application's version and the application's step.

 Here is an exerpt of the output sandbox of a job running the third example :

 	FccSw_v0.8.1_Step_1.log
 	FccSw_v0.8.1_Step_2.log
-	output_ecalReco_noNoise_test_FccSw_v0.8.1_2.root
+	output_ecalReco_noNoise_test.root
-	output_ecalSim_e50GeV_1events_FccSw_v0.8.1_Step_1.root
+	output_ecalSim_e50GeV_1events.root
 	...

 In these examples, FCCSW installation is located at **/build/&lt;YOUR_USERNAME&gt;/FCC**.